 Open Banking is enabling Tully to change the way people deal with debt.
 By building realistic budgets Tully offers people a new way to control all of their debts, and provide those that need it, a flexible repayment plan that they can actually afford.

 The UK is leading the way, setting an Open Banking standard before the rest of the world.
 Keeping the focus on the benefits for consumers should be echoed throughout the world.
 But as Imran so rightly put it ‘the UK is setting the pace and best practice - it’s not perfect but we’re getting there.’

 Many countries are looking to the UK as a example of how to build and implement a standard including the less mentioned countries of Mexico and Nigeria.

 Mexico have a ‘go big or go home’ attitude, as showcased by Claudia Del Pozo in the Global Spotlight talk.
-Mexico are going beyond just banking, they’re also mandating APIs for energy and around 20 other sectors.
 They aren’t waiting around for Open Banking to prove the foundations of Open Data and consumer demand.
 They’re confident that Open Banking and Open Data will be adopted and will prove valuable.

 We heard from Matt Cox, Head of Open Banking at Nationwide, during the future of Open Banking talk, who shared some truthful insight into the inner workings of Nationwide itself.
 He mentioned that the launch of Open Banking in January and the entirety of 2018 was perceived as an MVP (Minimum Viable Product) but was a massive undertaking nonetheless.
 In 2019, V2 and 3 will be ramping up the action with Cox stating that these versions will be ‘5-7 times bigger than anything they’ve delivered within 2018’.
 These versions will unlock even more value and insight, including ‘more account types and greater payments capability so that PISP moves beyond single payment’.